Articles

 The death of a secularist, Religion Dispatches, 4 January 2010

-Sharia-compliant science, Skeptical Inquirer, 2 December 2009
+Sharia-compliant science, Skeptical Inquirer online, 2 December 2009

 Putting God out of the ethics business, Psychology Today, 2 November 2009